Murder of Milly Dowler: Body discovery and murder investigation

+Dowler's remains were located in Yateley Heath Woods near Yateley, Hampshire.

 On 18 September 2002, human remains were discovered by mushroom pickers in Yateley Heath Woods near Yateley, Hampshire.
 They were later confirmed through dental records as Dowler's.
 Due to the severity of the decomposition, the cause of death could not be ascertained.
 No items of Dowler's clothing or possessions—the purse, rucksack, or mobile phone—she had with her at the time of her disappearance have ever been recovered.
 The discovery of the body led the police to reclassify the case as a homicide investigation.
 Undertaken by Surrey Police, the investigation was code-named Operation Ruby.

 On 22 November 2002, police set up a road block near the spot where the body was found.
 Some 6,000 motorists in the area were questioned, but no leads were discovered.
-Initially the Surrey Police had considered Dowler's father a suspect, as police have often found that family members are implicated in such cases.
-They later apologised for the missed opportunities their attention to this track may have caused.
+Surrey Police initially considered Dowler's father a suspect, but later apologised for the missed opportunities their attention to this track may have caused.
 On 23 March 2003, DNA of an unidentified male was discovered on an item of Dowler's clothing in her bedroom, suggesting that her killer may have met her before.
 This link was ruled out within three months, around the same time that a DNA link to a church robbery in Sunderland was also ruled out.

 Paul Hughes was convicted of making death threats and was jailed for five years after sending letters to Dowler's sister threatening to kill her and claiming to have killed Dowler.
 Hughes sent the letters while imprisoned for indecently assaulting a 12-year-old girl; the prison service apologised for not screening mail effectively.
 Leanne Newman, of Tewkesbury, Gloucestershire, repeatedly phoned Dowler's parents, school and the police, pretending to be Dowler.
 Newman was jailed in April 2003 for five months after pleading guilty to five counts of making phone calls to cause annoyance, inconvenience, or needless anxiety.
 Gary Farr, of Retford, Nottinghamshire, repeatedly e-mailed Dowler's parents, friends, and police officers working on the case, claiming that she was still alive and had been smuggled out of the country to work as a prostitute and stripper at nightclubs in Poland, and that her alleged death had been a cover-up.
 Farr was sectioned indefinitely under the Mental Health Act on 19 October 2006 for being a serious psychological danger to the public after admitting a charge of harassment.

 In March 2008, an unnamed man was arrested over the disposal of a car linked to the murder investigation, but was released later that same day.
 In October 2009, Bedfont Lakes Country Park in West London was searched by police in the hope of finding the red Daewoo Nexia, but they recovered neither the car nor anything else of interest to their inquiry.
-The car has yet to be found.
+The car remains unfound.